I was eleven the night I pulled my sin-ridden body toward the altar to once again beg for God’s forgiveness and mercy.

 That warm summer evening in 1950 began with a family picnic.
 Then it was on to the revival.
 My four siblings and I looked forward to the meeting because the crowds were large, we could slip away from the service, run with other kids, peek in the back of cars where teenagers were making out, startle the neckers, and run away laughing.
 The thrill of escaping the oft-repeated story of sin and redemption, these were our delights.
 We could still hear the service going on in the background.

 These were the only churches I knew at the time.
-By the time I was eleven, we started attending another church, which taught us about a “kingdom” message, later known by various names, such as the Christian Identity Movement, which believed that the White Europeans who settled America were the lost ten tribes of Israel, destined to settle this land and start a nation.
+By the time I was eleven, we started attending another church, which taught us about a “kingdom” message, later known by various names, such as the Christian Identity Movement, which believes that the White Europeans who settled America were the lost ten tribes of Israel, destined to settle this land and start a nation.
 The Jewish Conspiracy—the moneylenders—were the Synagogue of Satan.
 They controlled much of health care, education, entertainment, banks, the government, so we could not put our faith in any of those establishments.

 Lois Requist, Author